Postgraduate course information

 All UTS postgraduate students are subject to the Student Rules, Section 10 – Academic progression requirements.
-If students do not meet these requirements they can be excluded from their course.
+Students who do not meet these requirements can be excluded from their course.
 Full details are provided in the rules.

 - Assessment of rate of progress (rule 10.2): UTS Business School postgraduate coursework students will have their enrolment discontinued if they fail:

 - four subjects in a master's degree, or

 - five subjects in the MBA (C04018) and postgraduate extension degrees.